-Date (write out month, e.g., 4 August 2016, or 4 Aug 2016)
+Date (write out month, e.g., 4 August 2016, or 4 Aug 2016) Species (Cm = green, Ei = hawksbill, Cc = loggerhead)

-Contents: serum or red blood cells; full line is at 1.8 ml; do not fill above this line to allow room for expansion during freezing.
+Contents: plasma or red blood cells; full line is at 1.8 ml; do not fill above this line to allow room for expansion during freezing.

 Comments: Write in label area (white area) with ultra-fine-point sharpie or cryomarker.
 These vials cannot be relabeled once frozen so it's essential to label them well the first time.

-Instructions for Pipetting Serum Samples
+Instructions for Pipetting Plasma Samples

-Be sure to balance the tubes within the centrifuge using blanks (water-filled tubes) if necessary.
-Spin the green tops at the maximums setting for 5 minutes.
-Remove the green tops carefully with the rat-tooth forceps and place them in test tube rack keeping samples from the same turtle together.
-Avoid inverting or jarring the green tops.
-Organize the spun green tops in the rack and label every cryovial with appropriate tag number, species abbreviation and date.
-Keep the green tops and cryovials for one turtle grouped together to avoid confusion.
+- --Balance the tubes in the centrifuge using blanks if necessary. - --Spin at 3400 rpm for 10 minutes, or follow centrifuge guidelines. - --Remove tubes carefully with the forceps.
+Put in rack.
+Avoid jarring the samples. - --Organize the spun vacutainers in the rack and label every cryovial with appropriate tag number, species abbreviation and date.
+Keep the vials for one turtle grouped together to avoid confusion.
 Double check tag numbers on the vacutainer and the cryovials to be sure they are the same.
-If there are any questions about tag numbers, consult the data sheets.

-Using one Pasteur pipette per turtle, fill 2-ml cryovials to fill line (1.8 ml).
+If there are any questions about tag numbers, consult the data sheets. - --Using ONE Pasteur pipette per turtle, fill 2-ml cryovials to fill line (1.8 ml).
 If samples are too full, the tops will pop off in the freezer.
-Most turtles will be represented by two green-top vacutainers with blood in them.
-This should fill 2 or 3 vials.
+We usually fill 2 cryovials per turtle.
 Fill each vial to full line before starting the next one.
-Two full vials are better than 3 partly filled ones.
-The hormone lab needs a certain minimum amount for an analysis and we typically send them only one vial.
-Don't allow the serum to enter the bulb.
-If it does, the bulb will have to be thoroughly cleaned to prevent contamination of other samples.
-If you accidentally disturb the layer below the serum, re-centrifuge the sample.
-This is not a serious problem but takes time to correct.
-Be certain to close the lids of the cryovials completely and tightly.
-Discard all used pipettes and empty green top vacutainers in the Biomedical Waste/Sharps container after you process each sample.
-Do not put a used pipette down on the table where it might accidentally be used for a different turtle.

-Store all the filled cryovials for a particular set in one zip-lock bag together and labeled with:
+The lab needs a certain minimum amount for an analysis and we typically send them only one vial. - --Don't allow the plasma to enter the bulb.
+If it does, the bulb will have to be thoroughly cleaned. - --If you accidentally disturb the layer below the plasma, you can re-centrifuge the sample.
+Some green tubes have a gel layer to keep the plasma separate from the cells. - --Close the lids of the cryovials completely and tightly. - --Discard all used pipettes in the sharp's container and vacutainers in the Biomedical Waste bucket after you process each sample.
+Do not put a used pipette down on the table where it might accidentally be used for a different turtle. - --Store all the filled cryovials for a particular set in one zip-lock bag labeled with:

+Date

+Capture Locality

-Date Capture Locality Set #
+Set #

-The finished samples go in the blood cooler with ice.
-Add ice from food cooler as needed.
-The Blood Cooler goes to the aquarium promptly at the end of the day and the serum samples go in a designated spot in freezer.
-Don't leave the samples on board or in a hot car.
-Cooler and test tube rack get rinsed and put where they will make it back on board the next day.
+- --Labeled bags with samples go in Blood Cooler with ice.
+Add ice from food cooler as needed. - --The Blood Cooler goes to the aquarium promptly at the end of the day to analyze the plasma samples before they go in a designated spot in freezer. - --Cooler and test tube rack get rinsed and put where they will make it back on board the next day.